Bălan: Geography

 The town lies in the Ciuc Depression (Romanian Depresiunea Ciucului, Csíki-medence).
 It is surrounded by the Hășmaș Mountains (Hășmașul Mare and Hășmașul Mic).
 The town's altitude is 850 m; this rises to 1792 m at the highest peak of the Hășmaș Mountains.
 Bălan is crossed by the Olt River.

 Climate

 The temperate continental climate has an average temperature of 7 C, falling to -10 C in winter.
 There are 1,300–1,400 sunny hours per year.
 Wind gusts are rare due to the surrounding mountains and forests.

-Flora and fauna
+Flora, fauna, and funga

 Most of the forests around Bălan are spruce forests, but there are also fir, larch and maple forests.
 There are some flowers species in the area like edelweiss and sweet pea which are protected by law.
 In the forests there are some edible mushrooms species and fruits like blueberries, raspberries and cranberries.

 Demographics

-According to the census from 2011 the town had a population of 5,864 of which 3,625 (61.82%) were Romanians, and 2,124 (36.22%) were Hungarians.
+According to the census from 2011, Bălan had a population of 5,864, of which 3,625 (61.82%) were Romanians and 2,124 (36.22%) were Hungarians.
+At the 2021 census, the town had a population of 5,414.